andreafabrizi/DNSProxy/README.md

 script, using standard HTTP(S) requests.
 It will then recreate the well-formed UDP packet on 127.0.0.1 and send it back to the client.

+DNS proxy generally listens on local UDP port 53.
+When it receives a query, it will forward such DNS request via HTTP, towards the PHP script (nslookup.php).
+Eventually, DNSP can be configure to cross through (and receiving Via) additional HTTP proxies (i.e. TOR, enterprise-proxy, locked-down country, etc).

+Should you be willing to perform "response caching" (and sharing), you can rely on your favourite HTTP/HTTPS proxy server, as any of polipo, squid, nginx, Varnish, charles, SOCKS, TOR, will work properly with DNSP.

+You can also run DNSP through HTTP(S) without any caching or extra proxy, directly attaching the DNSP server to the remote resolver webservice (the PHP script can be hosted anywhere, i.e. on Google Cloud Platform).

 If you can't access "secured" VPN or tunnels  to resolve names externally (i.e.
 TOR users), DNSProxy is a rapid and efficient solution for you.

-In order to resolving "anonymous DNS", all you need is a PHP-server hosting the *nslookup.php* resolver script.
+In order to start resolving "anonymous DNS", all you need is a PHP-server hosting the *nslookup.php* resolver script.
 This software is completeley  TOR-friendly, requires minimal resources.
+Examples are provided for ease of use.

 ## Headline: why DNSP ?
 This is a new idea in terms of transport of DNS outside of it's original scope.